jorlar/vim/README.md

 cs{character} - change the sourrunding character
 ci{w} - change in word, replace word and start to type

-Commands 2
-cs{character} - change the sourrunding character
-ci{w} - change in word, replace word and start to type

 Registers
 "a - a register